Macaroni and cheese: United States

-A recipe called "macaroni and cheese" appeared in the 1824 cookbook The Virginia House-Wife written by Mary Randolph.
+A recipe called "macaroni and cheese" appeared in the housekeeping manual and cookbook The Virginia House-Wife (1824) written by Mary Randolph.
 Randolph's recipe had three ingredients: macaroni, cheese, and butter, layered together and baked in a hot oven.
 The cookbook was the most influential cookbook of the 19th century, according to culinary historian Karen Hess.
 Similar recipes for macaroni and cheese occur in the 1852 Hand-book of Useful Arts, and the 1861 Godey's Lady's Book.
 By the mid-1880s, cookbooks as far west as Kansas and Festus, Missouri, included recipes for macaroni and cheese casseroles.
 Factory production of the main ingredients made the dish affordable, and recipes made it accessible, but not notably popular.
-As it became accessible to a broader section of society, macaroni and cheese lost its upper-class appeal.
+As it became accessible to a broader section of society, macaroni and cheese lost its upper class appeal.